-The New Recruiter and Jobs will allow you to post jobs that feature the option to work remotely.
+New Recruiter & Jobs allows you to post jobs that feature the option to work remotely.
 You will simply click on the Location field, select “This job is remote,” and enter the city or country from which your hire will be expected to work.
 For example, you can post a job for a project manager who can work from anywhere in the United States.
-Posting your position as one that embraces remote work will open up your applicant pool to more qualified candidates by reducing the geographic constraints.
+Posting your position as one that embraces remote work will open up your applicant pool to more qualified candidates by reducing geographic constraints.

 5. Screening questions: Easily home in on applicants who are the best fit

-You will be able to add screening questions to the jobs you post on LinkedIn, and this will help you narrow down your talent pool to the candidates who best meet your qualifications.
+You can now add screening questions to the jobs you post on LinkedIn, which helps you narrow down your list of applicants to those who best meet your qualifications.

 You will be able to add screening questions on topics like years of experience in a specific function, education level, language proficiency, licenses and certifications, and even willingness to commute.
 You can then sort applicants based on how well they meet your baseline requirements.

-Final thoughts: We’re excited about the upgrades to the New Recruiter and Jobs — and think you will be too
+Final thoughts: We’re excited about the upgrades coming with New Recruiter & Jobs — and think you will be too

-We can’t wait for you to get your hands on the major upgrades that are coming in 2019.
-The New Recruiter and Jobs will help you do your job more efficiently and help you get smarter results.
+We can’t wait for you to get your hands on all of the new features coming in 2019.
+New Recruiter & Jobs will help you work more efficiently and get smarter results.

-You’ll be hearing from us in the weeks before you upgrade to the New Recruiter and Jobs, but for now you can learn more about the integration of and enhancements to our talent products here.
+You’ll be hearing from us in the weeks before you upgrade to New Recruiter & Jobs, but for now you can learn more about the enhanced experience here.